devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 ## Enhancing your visualization

-That that you are generating data for three different metrics: cpu, requests, and latency, go ahead an create a new visualization pane on your Grafana dashboard.
+Now that you are generating data for three different metrics: cpu, requests, and latency, go ahead an create a new visualization pane on your Grafana dashboard.

 Click the `+ Add query` button, change from Builder to Code mode, and add the query for each metric: **requests_total**, **latency_millisecond_total**, and **cpu_percent**.
 Then press the `Run queries` button.
 This should display the different metrics.
 You may need to adjust the duration to something smaller, like the last 5 minutes.
 You can also set the refresh to happen every 5 seconds.